 As I covered in a previous article lucid dreaming can be used to affect reality in a number of really cool ways.
-One of those ways involves study.

 How does this work?

-Let’s delve into the subject a little deeper to see how you can use your lucid dreams to help you study more efficiently and effectively in order to get better academic results in the waking-world.
+We’ll look to see how you can use your lucid dreams to help you study more efficiently and effectively.
+And, also see how it can be used to get better academic results in the waking-world.